TropicalBanana2/Cropium/README.md

 The bundled farm/mine layouts are location-specific.
 Plot bounds must be configured before NPC placement.
 Saved settings stay in the instance's `config` folder; existing `crop-pilot` filenames are retained for compatibility.

 See the [user guide](docs/user-guide.md) for controls, setup, safety behavior, and module details.
 See [development and publishing](docs/development.md) for the source layout, checks, and GitHub commands.

-## Automated builds

-The included GitHub Actions workflow runs checks and builds on Windows for pushes and pull requests.
-Successful runs expose downloadable jars under **Actions → Build → Artifacts**.
-It does not create releases or publish packages automatically.

 ## License